DOH reports an increase of 6,638 new COVID cases

 There are 165,139 total probable cases of COVID-19 in the state.

+Jefferson County reported 17 new cases.
 Clearfield County reported 38 new cases.
-Jefferson County reported 17 new cases.
 Elk County reported 12 new cases.

 Jefferson County reported one new death, totaling 92 deaths.
 Elk County reported one new death, totaling 38 deaths.
 Clearfield County reported 130 deaths.